 Expy: Blue machine?
 Bonds with a protagonist over drinks?
 Connections to the Space Colonies due to her father being a high-ranking war hero?
 Ennil is either this series's equivalent to Ramba Ral or her Disappeared Dad Nada El was this series's equivalent to Ramba Ral.

 I Just Want to Be Normal: Toys with this around the middle of the series, working in a bar and having a tentative romance with a civilian while being tempted with a new mobile suit.
-She chooses piloting and later learns that her would-be fiance died in an attack.
+She chooses piloting and later learns that her would-be fiance was executed when the Feddies took over the place.

 Pet the Dog: She strikes up a genuine friendship with Toniya (not knowing she's from the Frieden), showing that she's more than an immoral enemy pilot and that she's not entirely happy with what her life is.
 She also tries to get Toniya protected after tipping off the Feds to the crew's escape attempt when captured.